tychonievich/cso1-s2022/markdown/lab03-simulator.md

 # Introduction

-As discussed in class, register-transfer level design can be relatively simply described as
+As discussed in class, register-transfer level design can be described as

 1. clock signal has a rising edge
 2. register outputs change